RuhamLeal/store-manager-api/README.md

 ## Getting Started

-This API was developed by me in the trybe course where it works with a json file to save and get the data, many endpoints have validations and are working with route management, it works locally, so you need to download the repository
+This API was developed by me in the trybe course where it works with a mysql database, many endpoints have validations and are working with route management, it works locally, so you need to download the repository

 SOME ENDPOINTS:
-talkers: http://localhost:3000/talker to show all talker data.
+products: http://localhost:3000/products to show all products data.
-login: http://localhost:3000/login to validate your login
+sales: http://localhost:3000/sales to show all sales data
-find talker by ID: http://localhost:3000/talker/${id}
+find product by ID: http://localhost:3000/products/${id}
-find talker by name: http://localhost:3000/talker/search?q=${name}
+find sale by ID: http://localhost:3000/sales/${id}
+delete a sale: http://localhost:3000/sales/${id}  with delete method delete a product: http://localhost:3000/products/${id}  with delete method

+Project have more endpoints, install repo and see more !

 ### Prerequisites

 node 16 version
+MySQL 5.7 version or 8.0 version
+Docker(v20.10) and docker-compose(v2.5.0) (If you dont have MySQL installed)

 ### Installation

+If you dont have MySQL installed, follow the steps below:

 ```